Caprese Salad with Balsamic Glaze

 • Slice tomatoes into thick slices.
 Arrange on a plate, and top with sliced mozzarella, basil, a drizzle of olive oil and balsamic glaze.
 Top with some kosher salt (or sea salt) and freshly ground black pepper to taste.

 • Serve salad immediately.
-Best at room temperature.
+It's best at room temperature.

 Notes